AndePark/Casino/README.md

-# MiniCasinoApplication
+# CASINO

 ## Overview

-MiniCasinoApplication is a web-based casino application built with a Spring Boot backend and a React frontend.
+CASINO is a web-based casino application built with a Spring Boot backend and a React frontend.
 The app allows users to sign up, log in, place bets on games, deposit funds, and check their balance.
 It includes static game entries and a sample player pre-configured for testing.

 ## Features